DepositsTeam/deposits-md/deposits_one_click_checkout_web_sdk.md

 ##### Payment Failure
 If for some reason a customer’s payment fails, the modal remains open for the customer to try to make the payment again.

-We send an email to notify you, if and when this occurs.
+We'll send an email to notify you, when this occurs.

 ##### Cancelled Payments
 If the customer closes the payment modal before making payment or clicks "Cancel Payment", we'll cancel the payment session, hide the modal, and you won't be notified.
 If you do want to be notified, though, you can specify an onclose function.
 We'll call this function if the payment is cancelled.